Scholarships

 Available to: Undergraduate & Graduate Students

-Award Amount: Varies The "More Than You Think" Scholarship is available to students from North Central Kansas who are living with a disability.
-You must be a U.S. citizen or permanent resident to be eligible for this award.
+Award Amount: $10,000 The Johnson & Johnson Access-Ability Lime Scholarship is available to undergraduate and graduate students who are living with disabilities.
+You must be pursuing a degree in healthcare or STEM at a four - year college / university to be eligible for this award.

 Kaela Anderson Memorial Foundation Scholarship